Posted in Buildings, Neighborhoods, Transportation

 Miss Effie – new home

-The first significant addition was the construction enclosure for Miss Effie, the elephant, at $15,000.
+The first significant addition was the construction of an enclosure for Miss Effie, the elephant, for $15,000.
 The move from the lower park to the upper area began.
 Video of Miss Effie in 1965 can be seen here: website.

 There was a 60-foot cylindrical gibbon tower at the entrance to the Zoo.
 The baby zoo was located in the lower area of the new Zoo.